-Situated a little way inland and to the south of Alicante, Elche is a half-hour drive down the A-70.
+Situated a little way inland and to the south of Alicante city, Elche is a half-hour drive down the A-70.
 It is definitely worth finding the time to make the trip, and hiring a car is the best way to do it.

-The drive is pleasant and it’s easy to know when you are approaching Elche as the roads are lined with the palm trees that have made the area famous.
+The drive is pleasant and it’s easy to know when you are approaching Elche as the roads are famously lined with palm trees.

 There are plenty of amazing things to see in Elche, so make sure you plan a day trip during your stay in the Alicante area.